CharlesMorgan-IOHK/FiraCode/README.md

 # Fira Code: Mono-Spaced Font with Programming Ligatures
-## Awesome for all of your IDEs
+## Awesome for all of your IDEs By Nikita Prokopov
-## Developed By:  Nikita Prokopov -- "tonsky"

 <img src="https://dl.dropboxusercontent.com/u/561580/imgs/fira_code_logo.svg">